luciajedi/html-css-js-exercises/canvas/snake.md

   - two rectangles, one black in 0,0 and another red in a random position

 #### Part 2: The moving snake
-1. For this part we will need more variables
+1. For this part we will need more variables:
   - how many parts has the snake (it will start with 1 and every time it picks a fruit, it will add one more)
   - a variable to save the setInterval so we can clearInterval
   - an array, or 4 variables to save which direction will have the snake (set an initial direction!)